dojo/core/docs/stringExtras.md

 result === 'string===='; // true
 ```

+## `padStart`

-## `padStart` - Adds padding to the beginning of a string to ensure it is a certain length
+Adds padding to the beginning of a string to ensure it is a certain length.

 ```ts
 import { padStart } from 'src/string';